 This kind of valve is also great for men with beards, as facial hair tends to trap heat when wearing a mask.
 Non-return valves help to keep your face cool and dry.

-5. 3M Paint Spray – Best dust mask for spray painting
+5. 3M Paint Spray – Dust mask for spray painting

 It can be hard to find a mask that specifically works to keep you safe when spray painting.
 Many masks only filter out larger particles and do nothing to keep spray paint particles and vapors out of your lungs.
 The 3M Paint Sprayer Respirator is designed just for the painter who wants to avoid toxic paint fumes.